Pearl Coast Zoological Gardens: Financial difficulties

+On 20 February 1992, The West Australian published an article entitled 'Broome Zoo Land Switch' in which McAlpine's plans to develop prime crown land (which he had been given to "extend his defunct Broome zoo" by the Dowding government) was looked at.

+On 22 February 1992, The West Australian noted from McAlpine's hotel suite in Sydney that he had dismissed suggestions that he was planning to make a fortune by selling crown land granted to him by the State Government for his Broome zoo.
+McAlpine, "who closed parts of his Pearl Coast Zoo last year", said that he needed the development to keep afloat the zoo project which was losing $1.5 million annually:

+Lord McAlpine said the Broome myth that there was a clever attempt to get the land from the Government to be able to one day flog it for zillions was wrong.
+There was no way he would have spent millions developing the zoo if he just planned to off-load the land.

-In February 1992, Planning Minister David Smith inspected what was at that point referred to as "the Old Pearl Coast Zoo" which the Broome Shire Council was at that point considering rezoning.
+On 27 February 1992, Planning Minister David Smith inspected what was at that point referred to as "the Old Pearl Coast Zoo" which the Broome Shire Council was at that point considering rezoning.
 Smith assured reporters that he was just "familiarising himself with the area", and that the rezoning matter was "in the hands of the local community and the council."

 Smith explained that McAlpine had paid "a total of AUD $730,000 for freehold leases on 51.6 hectares" on which to build his zoo, and that "the owner (was) now simply exercising his normal rights as a citizen to apply to council and the Department of Planning and Urban Development to be allowed to use the land for an alternate purpose".
 The rezoning application was, by 27 February 1992, noted to have been with the DPUD who were "likely to seek approval to advertise", after which the Broome community would be consulted.